henriquebastos/python-jsonstar/README.md

 code block.

 - *Default encoders* are globally available and will be used anywhere in your project.
-- *Instance encoders* are available only for the `JSONEncoder` instance that you register them.
+- *Instance encoders* are available only for the `JSONEncoderPlus` instance that you register them.

 Also you have two types of encoders to choose from: